 - To qualify for the removal of one point from their record, as described above, students must have completed all outstanding sanctions and meet the scheduling expectations for educational programming and counseling sessions at the time of the initial violation (see the Educational Programming and Counseling section above for more details).

-- After completing an optional alcohol education program, students may work with a hearing officer to develop their own point forgiveness program.
+- Students may work with a hearing officer to develop their own point forgiveness program.
 This program must meet the expectations of all point forgiveness and must be approved by the hearing officer.
 After successful completion of this program the student will have ONE point removed from their record.

 - No more than 4 points can be forgiven for a student in one academic year; no more than 2 points can be forgiven for a student in one semester.